j-funk/fftw-js/README.md

 to complex is also available.

 Thanks to [Chris Cannam](https://code.soundsoftware.ac.uk/projects/js-dsp-test) for the original benchmark tool and for transpiling FFTW.
+This version has been optimized to perform much faster since forking Chris' version.